Made in America

 U.S. structural steel is made by American workers:

-- More than a dozen mills throughout the U.S. produce various structural shapes and plate
+- More than a dozen mills throughout the U.S. produce various structural shapes and plates.

-- There are more than 2,300 fabrication shops across the country, the vast majority of which are family businesses
+- There are more than 1,000 AISC full-member fabrication shops across the country, the vast majority of which are family businesses.

 - These workers provide steel for more than 8,000 projects annually across the United States.